 Step 7: Stop doing things manually with automations

-Since each board and workflow is different, it’s possible to create several different automations for each one of them.
-At the same time, these automations are cross-boards, which means actions in one board can influence another board if you want to.
+Since each board and workflow is different, it’s possible to create several other automations for each one of them.
+Simultaneously, these automations are cross-boards, which means actions in one board can influence another board if you want to.

 - Move to (someone)